Safe Foreign Real Estate Investment:

 Three mechanisms, not one

-This is the step that separates a successful deal from a story ending in "the money disappeared."
+This is the step that separates a successful deal from a story ending in "the money vanished."

 The common mistake is thinking there's only one way to protect money.
 In practice, the required protection level depends on transaction type, amount, and specific market.
 These are the three common mechanisms: